 - You can store the leftovers in the refrigerator for up to 4 days or in the freezer for up to 3 months.

-- When reheating, warm it gently over low heat to keep the half and half from separating.
+- When reheating, on the stove top or in the microwave, warm it gently over low heat to prevent the half-and-half from separating.

 Absolutely!
 If you're substituting, use about 2 pounds of ripe tomatoes.
 Blanch them, remove the skins, and then add them to the recipe just as you would canned tomatoes.